Qwest Spirit of Service

 Consider facility (trunking, collocation, etc.) needs early in your planning process.
 INC guidelines state, "Interconnection arrangements and facilities need to be in place prior to activation of a code."
 You will then have existing facilities/trunks in place to carry your local and toll traffic.

-If not, work with your Qwest Account Team and/or Wholesale Service Delivery Coordinator to discuss your needs and have your orders issued as soon as possible.
+If not, work with your CenturyLink Account Team and/or Wholesale Service Delivery Coordinator to discuss your needs and have your orders issued as soon as possible.

 Implementation